 Computer and cellphone screens are often bedtime partners.
 However, exposure to the blue light emitted by electronics is associated with diminishing levels of melatonin -- leading to diminished healthy sleep.
 Whatever the cause, circadian rhythm sleep disorders are when your body clock gets out of sync with your life resulting in poor sleep and daytime tiredness.
 If you cannot fall asleep within two hours of lying down, you may have Delayed Sleep Phase Disorder (DSPD).
 Advanced Sleep Disorder (ASD) is the opposite of the former.
-This is when you wake up between 2-5am, with the subsequent inability to fall asleep again.
+This is when you wake up between 2am-5am, with the subsequent inability to fall asleep again.
 Jet-lag is a common cause of disrupted sleep patterns.
 Shift work will affect sleep and requires the body to adapt to a new rhythm.
 Working in conjunction with your physician, hypnotherapists can help relieve dysfunctions in sleep.

 Sleep apnea is sleep condition that requires a diagnosis from a medical professional.
 Having a sleep study performed is a prerequisite to my working with clients in this regard.

 In the latter stages of pregnancy, a season of sleep disorder may take place.
 In the third trimester of pregnancy, a woman may find being in a prone position for long periods of time is uncomfortable and sleep may be interrupted.
 After the baby is born, the parent(s) can often find it difficult to sleep because the sleep rhythm has changed due to feeding demands.
 All relationships in the family unit can be affected by sleep deprivation.
 Sleep is important in all stages of life.
 It's a priority.